ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 159.md

 **Tim**
 Yeah, yeah, do it before.
 Yeah, okay.
 Sweet.
 Anything else anyone wanted to cover?

-Okay, and Merrill saying in the comments, we can add a high test for this case as well.
+Okay, and Merrill saying in the comments, we can add a hive test for this case as well.
 Okay, I don't want to be like we can yeah, we can.

 **Mikhail**
-Yeah, we can basically work on high test and parallel.
+Yeah, we can basically work on hive test in parallel.
 So it's still makes sense.
 Not wait for it.

 **Alex**
 If there's anything else I have one thing to bring up around MEV boost.